VenoMKO/RealEditor/README.md

 * Map export to UE4 via *.t3d or custom Datasmith plugin
 * Animation renderer / exporter to *.fbx
 * HiDPI screen support

+### System requirements

+* Windows 10 x64 (RE can run on previous Windows versions, but some features may not work)
+* CPU: Intel Haswell / AMD Excavator or anything newer with AVX2 instructions

+### Download

+You can get the latest version in the ['Releases' section](https://github.com/VenoMKO/RealEditor/releases).

 ### Contacts